-To be a business owner now, during the coronavirus pandemic, is to be in serious financial straits.
+To be a business owner during the coronavirus pandemic is to be in serious financial straits.
 That is, unless you’re in the business of selling groceries, medicine, other essentials or streaming services.
-With most of the country under some form of restrictions, Main Street has had to close to in-store traffic if not close completely.
-The lost revenue, for big and small businesses, is unprecedented, as is the number of people filing for unemployment (roughly 33 million first-time claims filed in seven weeks!).
+Even as the country reopens, Main Street is not expected to rebound right away.
+The lost revenue, for big and small businesses, is unprecedented, as is the number of people filing for unemployment (roughly 50 million initial claims filed since mid-March!).
 To help you get through the crisis, SmartAsset has put together this guide to all relief programs available to small business owners, including what’s in the Coronavirus Aid, Relief, and Economic Security Act (CARES) Act – and the latest stimulus package.
 While staying in business has never been harder, billions in federal and state aid are available with lower-than-usual barriers.

 Table of Contents

 Make sure your financial plan can handle these uncertain times.

 The Employee Retention Tax Credit (ERTC) is a provision in the CARES Act that incentivizes employers to keep employees on payroll during the economic downturn.
 It is a credit that employers can receive for up to 50% of qualified wages paid to employees, including qualified health plan costs… read more

 Additional Small Business Relief Programs

 - The Express Loan Program is a type of 7(a) loan.
 These loans are for up to $350,000 and are guaranteed at 50% by the SBA.
 The decision to make the loan is up to the lender rather than the SBA, and is made within 36 hours.
 Again, the PPP may make more sense if you are dealing with fallout from the COVID-19 crisis, but these express loans are also an option.
 These loans are given by local lenders.